RflMmd/PID-GA-control-ohmic-heating/README.md

 ## Project Objective
+This repository implements a strategy for optimizing a PID controller applied to an ohmic heating system based on a transfer function derived from a dynamic model grounded in physical principles.

 This project aims to:
 - Automatically tune the **Kp, Ki, and Kd** parameters of a PID controller